 Children and adolescents usually attend one of Dr Williams’ outpatient clinics with a member or members of their family.
 At least 45-60 minutes should be allowed for the first meeting.
 Dr Williams will attempt to complete the assessment in that time but it may be necessary, particularly if your child’s situation is complex, to return on another day in order that she can obtain all the information needed to arrive at an appropriate diagnosis and treatment plan for the young person or child.
-Dr Williams does not operate a waiting list and attempts to see all children and adolescents referred within ten working days, usually sooner.
-Therefore, although your child’s initial assessment may not be offered in your most convenient location, barring unforeseen circumstances, subsequent review appointments will be arranged in the clinic of your choice.
+Dr Williams does not operate a waiting list and attempts to see all children and adolescents referred as soon as possible.

 Dr Williams will agree your child’s treatment as necessary and will liaise with other clinical professionals.
 These include:

 Dr Williams will review your child’s treatment on a regular basis as clinically indicated.